sjt-github/Hemberg-scRNA-seq-Course/docs/03-exp-methods.md

 ## Overview of experimental methods for generating scRNA-seq data

 Development of new methods and protocols for scRNA-seq is currently a very active area of research, and several protocols have been published over the last few years.
+An non-comprehensive list includes:

+* CEL-seq
+* CEL-seq2
+* Drop-seq
+* InDrop-seq
+* MARS-seq
+* SCRB-seq
+* Seq-well
+* Smart-seq
+* Smart-seq2
+* SMARTer
+* STRT-seq

 The methods can be categorized in different ways, but the two most important aspects are __quantification__ and __capture__.

 For quantification, there are two types, __full-length__ and __tag-based__.
 The former tries to achieve a uniform read coverage of each transcript.
 By contrast, tag-based protocols only capture either the 5'- or 3'-end of each RNA.
 The choice of quantification method has important implications for what types of analyses the data can be used for.
 In theory, full-length protocols should provide an even coverage of transcripts, but as we shall see, there are often biases in the coverage.
 The main advantage of tag-based protocol is that they can be combined with unique molecular identifiers (UMIs) which can help improve the quantification (see chapter 6).
 On the other hand, being restricted to one end of the transcript may reduce the mappability and it also makes it harder to distinguish different isoforms [@Archer2016-zq].

 The strategy used for capture determines throughput, how the cells can be selected as well as what kind of additional information besides the sequencing that can be obtained.
-The three most widely used options are __microwell-__, __microfluidic-__ and __droplet-__ based (or something closely related to one of these).
+The three most widely used options are __microwell-__, __microfluidic-__ and __droplet-__ based.

 \begin{figure}